This is a Dart implementation of Money and Currency classes

 - Open Source MIT license.

-The Money class stores the underlying values using a BigInt.
+The Money class stores the underlying values using the Fixed decimal package.
 The value is stored using the currencies' "minor units" (e.g. cents).
 This allows for precise calculations as required when handling money.

 Full documentation can be found at: